websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 # Updating Your DXP Instance to a New Minor Version

-Regularly updating your Liferay DXP installation is an important of maintaining your DXP Cloud environment.
-Use the available tags on the [Liferay DXP Docker Hub page](https://hub.docker.com/r/liferay/dxp/tags) to update and deploy your service as explained here.
+Regularly updating your Liferay DXP installation is an important part of maintaining your DXP Cloud environment.
+Use the available tags on the [Liferay DXP Docker Hub page](https://hub.docker.com/r/liferay/dxp/tags) to update and deploy your service.

 ```note::
    Upgrading to a new major version (such as Liferay DXP 7.3) requires a different procedure from a smaller version update.
 See `Upgrading Your Liferay DXP Instance <./upgrading-your-liferay-dxp-instance.md>`__ for more information.